What is an Apprenticeship?

 - Apprentices should seek details of rates of pay from their prospective employer.

 How to become an Apprentice Employer

 - If an employer is not already registered with SOLAS, then they can get in touch with us and one of our Senior Training Advisors will assist with the approval and registration process, for which there is no charge.

-- The employer must register the apprentice with SOLAS within two weeks of recruitment.
+- The employer must register the apprentice with SOLAS within two weeks of Food and Beverage Service.

 Female apprentices’ bursary for employers